You have two options: plea (admit to the charges) or fight it and go to trial.

 If this is your first OUI offense, the standard plea disposition (often called a “24D” disposition) usually looks like the following:

 - CWOF (continuance without a finding).
-This is a non-conviction disposition.
+Our Cape Cod OUI lawyer mentions that this is a non-conviction disposition.
 It means you are not pleading guilty, but you are

 - acknowledging that the Commonwealth has sufficient facts to support a guilty verdict by a judge or a jury.